pvcraven/arcade_book/source/chapters/10_if_statements/if_statements.rst

 The ``<=`` and ``>=`` symbols must be used in order, and there may not be a space between them.
 For example, ``=<`` will not work, nor will ``< =``.

-When writing these statements out on a test, some students like to use the ``≤`` symbol.
+When writing these statements out on actual paper, some new programmers like to use the ``≤`` symbol, because that's what we learned in math.
 For example:

 .. code-block:: text

     if a ≤ b:

 This ``≤`` symbol doesn't actually work in a program.
-Plus most people don't know how to easily type it on the keyboard.
+Plus most people don't know how to type it on the keyboard.
 (Just in case you are curious, to type it hold down the 'alt' key while typing 243 on the number pad.)
-So when writing out code, remember that it is ``<=`` and not ``≤``.
-Many people lose points on tests for this reason; don't be that person.
+So when writing out code, particularly on paper, remember to use the two characters ``<=`` and not the one character ``≤`` symbol.
+If you encounter a written test or quiz, make sure to write it out correctly and not lose points.

 The next set of code checks to see if two items are equal or not.
+If we want to check for equality, we use two equals signs in a row: ``==``.
-The operator for equal is ``==`` and the operator for not equal is ``!=``.
+The operator for not equal is ``!=``.
 Here they are in action.
+Add them to the bottom of the other code we were working on, and try them out.

 .. code-block:: python
     :linenos:
-    :caption: Example ``if`` statements: equal not equal
+    :caption: Example ``if`` statements: "equal" and "not equal"

     # Equal
     if a == b: